LordAshes/Talespire-StreamViewsPlugin/README.md

 ### Basic Usage (For Sending Individual Cut-Scene Views To Players)

-As GM, add cut-scene views to the selection of view by using the keyboard shortcut (default LCTRL+P).
+As GM, add cut-scene views to the selection of view using the regular core Cutscene functionality.

-To send a cut-scene view to a player, open the stream view menu using the keyboard shortcut (default LSHIFT+P).
+To send a cut-scene view to a player, select the eye icon beside the disired cutscene (to select the cutscene without sending it).
+Then press the Send keyboard combination (default RCTRL+S for send).
+This opens the player menu.
+Click on the desired player and the corresponding cut-scene will be sent to that player.

-This displays all of the cut-scene views available and highights the selected one with a fire border.

-Select the desired cut-scene and use the buttons on the right to send it to one of the listed players.
-To send it to multipole players just click the button beside each player.
-Use the "Delete View" button to remove the cut-scene from the cut-scene list (making room for new cut-scenes).

-When a player send a cut-scene mode, their camera will show the cut-scene.
-Pressing the mouse button or any key exits cut-scene mode and returns the view backt to the view before the cut-scene was activated.
+When a cutscene is active pressing any key will end the cutscene and return the camera to the position and orientation it was in before the cutscene was activated.

 ### Streaming Usage (For GMs That Want Additional Views Of The Action For Their Streams)